Learning about nutrition sounds a lot like school! Make it more fun for the kids with these fun Cub Scout nutrition activities.

 - Webelos Adventure – Webelos Walkabout 4: Before your hike, plan and prepare a nutritious lunch.
 Enjoy it on your hike, and clean up afterward.

-It would be easy to just talk to the boys about nutritious foods, but it's even better to learn with one of the Cub Scout nutrition games!
+It would be easy to just talk to the Scouts about nutritious foods, but it's even better to learn with one of the Cub Scout nutrition games!

-My favorites are the word blanks Cook-Off Craze and Winter Feast where the kids write some words without knowing the story then read the story with their words inserted.
+My favorites are Cook-Off Craze and Winter Feast.
+They're similar to Mad Libs where the kids write some words without knowing the story then read the story with their words inserted.
 The stories turn out to be hilarious, and the Cub Scouts love them!

 - Protein Foods

-At the meeting, hang the envelopes about waist high:
+At the meeting, hang the envelopes about waist high.
+If you're indoors, make sure you use painter's tape.

 Continue the process until all the teams have placed all the cards.
 The first team to finish isn't necessarily the winner–their foods must all be placed in the proper groups.